This Temporary Tattoo Warns You When You’ve Gotten Too Much Sun

 The company has experimented with similar wearables that can measure air pollution, or sense blood alcohol content through someone’s sweat.
 But it saw a market for a UV sensor as a first product.
 In early tests, consumers have typically realized that their skin isn’t as protected as they might have believed.
 Many are unaware, for example, that UV exposure can still be unhealthy if it’s cloudy, or if they’re standing partially in the shade.
 Even someone dedicated to reapplying sunscreen may have trouble tracking how much sun they’ve gotten throughout the day.

-The startup’s temporary tattoo, called the LogicInk UV, comes in three versions for light, medium, and dark skin, and is chemically designed to react to UV intensity by changing in color.
+The startup’s temporary tattoo, called the LogicInk UV, is chemically designed to react to UV intensity by changing in color.
+Unlike a similar skin patch created by L’Oreal, the new wearable doesn’t have to be paired with a smartphone to deliver data, but shows it directly on the sticker.
 In one version, a center ring changes from white to purple to show how harsh the sun is at a given time.
-Throughout the day, as UVB and UVA exposure accumulates, the outer ring turns bright pink.
+Throughout the day, as UVB and UVA exposure accumulates, the outer ring turns bright pink in three different segments that correspond to the daily limit for light, medium, and dark skin tones; as the segment for your skin type lights up, you know that you’ve reached your limit and need to take action.
 Another version displays the same data in two small bars.
 Sunscreen can be applied over the sticker to understand if it’s strong enough or still working.

 “If the sun is a little less intense or you’re protected with sunscreen, then you’re delaying that alert,” Olguin.